resource0x/concert0x/README.md

 ## Video/audio

 Video/audio mode isn't enabled by default (for your peace of mind).
 To enable it, add parameter to url, like v=yy or yn or ny.
 First letter (y/n) is for video, second - for audio.
 You will be requested permission to enable camera and/or microphone.
 Your partner should also run in video/audio mode (using same v=yy parameter), or else nothing will work.
-Piano1 can initiate call by entering "\call" command (see below).

 Example url: `https://chat.concert0x.com?v=yy`
 Another example: `https://chat.concert0x.com?s=xxxxx&v=yy`

 ## Commands

-We opted for keeping UI clean and uncluttered, so instead of complex menus, there's a command like interpreter.
+We opted for keeping UI clean and uncluttered, so instead of complex menus, there's a command line interpreter.
 Commands are distinguished from text messages by first symbol '\' (backslash).

+When you work with songs, dot passed as song name stands for the last used song name.

+**\demo n** - play demo, n=1,2,3.
+Handy if you'd like to find out whether your setup works.

 **\ping** - test latency of communication channel.
 Wait 10-20 seconds to see results.

-**\call** - if video/audio is enabled, then piano1 can use this command to start audio/video session with piano2.

 **\kb n onn/off** (n=1 or 2) - show/hide keyboard n